 - Delivers a whole year's worth of results in one kit

 - Has refills and other products available

 Their kits ship internationally from the US, and they often have special offers running.
-In fact right now you can get 20% off your order with code BDAY.
 So why not jump over to their website and take a look?

 We could say that even the best teeth whitening strips in the UK leave a lot to be desired when compared to those available in the US.
 This is mainly because of the regulations in place on these products in the UK.
 Still, plenty of people seem happy using them and get decent results.